ruby-R53/C64play/BUILDING.md

 `../configure --help` beforehand.

 5. After configuring, run `make`.
 This is where the actual build begins.
-You can add `-j` followed by the number of CPU cores you have to accelerate that process.
+You can add `-j` followed by the number of CPU threads you have to make that process faster.

 6. After building, run `make install` as root if necessary.

 7. You're set!!
 Enjoy your SID tunes by simply running `c64play [options] <tune>`.

 See the man page of C64play and its configuration file `c64play.ini` for more details.